-C. Chest radiography reveals an enlarged cardiac silhouette and increased pulmonary vascular markings, increasing pulmonary blood flow.
+C. Chest radiography reveals a decreased cardiac silhouette and decreased pulmonary vascular markings, decreasing pulmonary blood flow.

-D. Thickening and fibrosing of the pulmonary veins develop, decreasing pulmonary artery pressure.
+D. Thickening and fibrosis of the pulmonary veins develop, decreasing pulmonary artery pressure.

 42. A newborn suspected of having a pneumothorax is rapidly deteriorating.
 What should the therapist suggest at this time?